-On October 27, 2010, the Company signed a letter of intent with Barsele Guld A.B. ("Barsele Guld"), a wholly-owned subsidiary of Northland Resources S.A. ("Northland") to purchase all of the issued and outstanding shares of two Swedish companies, Gunnarn Mining A.B. ("Gunnarn Mining") and its wholly-owned subsidiary, Gunnarn Exploration A.B. ("Gunnarn Exploration").
+On October 27, 2010, the Company signed a letter of intent with Barsele Guld A.B. ("Barsele Guld"), a whollyowned subsidiary of Northland Resources S.A. to purchase all of the issued and outstanding shares of two Swedish companies, Gunnarn Mining A.B. ("Gunnarn Mining") and its wholly-owned subsidiary, Gunnarn Exploration A.B. ("Gunnarn Exploration").
 The primary assets of Gunnarn Mining are mining claims for the Barsele Central, Avan, Skiråsen and Norra resource areas located in northern Sweden, collectively known as the Barsele property.
-Gunnarn Mining's operating results were recognized in the condensed consolidated interim statements of operations and comprehensive loss beginning April 29, 2011, the effective date of the acquisition.
+Gunnarn Mining's operating results were recognized in the consolidated statements of operations and comprehensive loss beginning April 29, 2011, the effective date of the acquisition.